regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 This keep-alive mode in the protocol is what things like Comet are trying to exploit to maintain pseudo-infinite-time push/pull connections over HTTP.
-But even without this advanced mode the keep-alive is used a lot in HTTP environments, especially between the end-user and the first part of the middleware.
+But even without this advanced mode, keep-alive is used a lot in HTTP environments, especially between the end-user and the first part of the middleware.
 Usage of keep-alive between HTTP servers and proxies (in the middleware or between the middleware and the backend) is less common.